silvenon/generator-wbp/generators/app/templates/readme.md

   * [PhantomJS] as the browser for testing with WebdriverIO, so make sure you have it installed
 <% } -%>

-`.babelrc` is where you can set your Babel options globally, it will be picked up by both babel-core and babelify.
+`.babelrc` is where you can set your Babel options globally, it will be picked up by both babel and babelify.

 ## Usage